ibrahimbinbuga/StudentPerformanceAnalysis/README.md

 #### Random Forest Regressor
-##### Why we tried it:
+##### Reasons for Selection:
-- It performs well on non-linear data and datasets with many features.
+- Suitable for non-linear data and datasets with multiple features.
-- It calculates feature importance.
+- Calculates feature importance.
-- It helps prevent overfitting.
+- Helps mitigate overfitting.
-##### Why we didn't choose it:
-- We thought there were more complex relationships between the features
+##### Reason for Exclusion:
-- It lagged behind XGBoost in terms of performance metrics and speed
+- Despite its robust performance metrics, it was outperformed by XGBoost in terms of accuracy and speed.

-##### Performans Değerlendirmesi:
+##### Performance Evaluation:
 - Mean Squared Error (MSE): 4.61
 - Mean Absolute Error (MAE): 1.13
 - R²: 0.66
 ****************************************************************************************************

 #### Gradient Boosting Regressor
-##### Why we tried it:
+##### Reasons for Selection:
-- Because of its capacity to learn more complex relationships.
+- Chosen for its capacity to model complex relationships.
-- It works with the concept of incremental learning.
+- Operates on the principle of incremental learning.
-##### Why we didn't choose it:
+##### Reason for Exclusion:
-- While its performance metrics were close to XGBoost, it lagged behind in flexibility and speed.
+- Although its performance metrics were close to XGBoost, it fell short in terms of flexibility and speed.

-##### Performans Değerlendirmesi:
+##### Performance Evaluation:
 - Mean Squared Error (MSE): 3.96
 - Mean Absolute Error (MAE): 0.83
 - R²: 0.71